cromlehg/RomadDefenseToken/README.md

 Also crowdsale contracts have special function to direct mint tokens in wei value (featue implemneted to support external pay gateway).

 ### Contracts contains
-1. _RobustCoin_ - Token contract
+1. _SafetyCoin_ - Token contract
-2. _Presale_ - Presale contract
+2. _PreICO_ - PreICO contract
 3. _Mainsale_ - ICO contract
 4. _Configurator_ - contract with main configuration for production
-4. _FoundersWallet_ - wallet for freeze bounty tokens
+4. _TeamWallet_ - wallet for freeze team tokens

 ### How to manage contract
 To start working with contract you should follow next steps: